Open the comparison view

 To track regressions across experiments, you can:-

-At the top of the Comparison view, hover over an experiment icon and select Set as source experiment from the dropdown.
+At the top of the comparison view, hover over an experiment icon and select Set as source experiment from the dropdown.
 You can also add or remove experiments from this dropdown.
 By default, the first selected experiment is set as the source.

 -